shelvinx/azure-lb-webservers/README.md

 - **Virtual Machines**: Linux-based VMs with NGINX
 - **Networking**: Virtual network, subnets, and network security groups
 - **Load Balancer**: Public-facing load balancer for distributing traffic

+## Notes
+- Backend pool is configured with individual VM private IPs and associated with the VNet (not at the address level, only assign at the network interface level)